 Who Owns Johnnie Walker?

-Johnnie Walker is owned by Diageo, a publicly traded British multinational alcoholic beverages company.
+Johnnie Walker is owned by Diageo plc, a publicly traded British multinational alcoholic beverages company.
 Diageo inherited the brand through the 1997 merger of Guinness plc and Grand Metropolitan.
-Diageo is headquartered in London, UK.
+Johnnie Walker sells approximately 22 million cases annually and is Diageo's single most valuable brand, generating over $6 billion in annual net sales.

 Parent Company